SentiVerse-AI/soulx/docs/running_validator.md

     - [Process Management](#process-management)
   - [Support](#support)

-This guide will walk you through setting up and running a Soul X validator on the Bittensor network.
+This guide will walk you through setting up and running a SoulX validator on the Bittensor network.

 ## Prerequisites